Ylianst/EMB-Serial/docs/HighLevel.md

    HEX: 70 6D 30 30 38 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

 L0240D5000360 --> Sum starting at 0240D5 with length 000360 is 00004CC9

+This is to get page 2 below.
+To get page 3, write 02 to 0201E1 and invoke 00C1

 W0201E101? --> Write 01 to 0201E1
 WFFFED00061? --> Write 0061 to FFFED0